Griffiths heights and pencils of hypersurfaces: Abstract

 The Griffiths height of a variation of Hodge structures over a projective curve is defined as the degree of its canonical line bundle, as defined by Griffiths and generalized by Peters to allow bad reduction points.
 It may be seen as a geometric analog of the Kato height attached to pure motives over number fields.
 In this paper, we establish various formulas expressing the Griffiths height of the middle-dimensional cohomology of a pencil of projective complex hypersurfaces in terms of characteristic classes.

-Firstly, using Steenbrink's theory and the Riemann-Roch-Grothendieck theorem, we give an expression in terms of characteristic classes of the alternating sum of the Griffiths heights of the cohomology groups of the fibers of a pencil of projective varieties with non-singular total space, whose singular fibers are divisors with normal crossings.
-Using this expression, we may compute the same alternating sum of Griffiths heights associated to a pencil of projective varieties with non-singular total space and only ordinary double points as singularities of its fibers.
+Firstly, using Steenbrink's theory and the Grothendieck-Riemann-Roch theorem, we give an expression in terms of characteristic classes of the alternating sum of the Griffiths heights of the cohomology groups of the fibers of a pencil of projective varieties with non-singular total space, whose singular fibers are divisors with normal crossings.
+Using this expression, we may compute the same alternating sum of Griffiths heights associated to a pencil of projective varieties with non-singular total space and only non-degenerate critical points.

 By using the weak Lefschetz theorem and the above formulas, we may express the Griffiths height of the middle-dimensional cohomology of an ample pencil of hypersurfaces in a smooth pencil in terms of characteristic classes and of the Griffiths heights associated to the ambient smooth pencil.
 This leads to closed formulas for the Griffiths height of the middle-dimensional cohomology of pencils of projective varieties in the following special cases: for pencils of hypersurfaces in a projective bundle, and for linear pencils of hypersurfaces in a smooth projective variety, of which Lefschetz pencils are a special instance.